-Estimated cost.
+So what is the estimated costs?
 Customs tax charge depends on the value of the good that is being shipped and can be anything from 0-100%.
 Helpful we know!
 It is worth noting that the global average is 1.8%.

 Think you can get away without this?
 Think again!
 While it is tempting to avoid this upfront cost, without it, your international moving costs are sure to sky-rocket if and when anything goes wrong.
 Most international moving companies include basic insurance as part of their quote, but it doesn’t usually cover everything – do some investigating!

-Estimated cost.
 Insurance companies base your cargo quote on the monetary value of your goods, not on the volume or weight.
 You may spend anything from $200 to $1000 depending on the value of your items.
 If the value of your goods is lower and its end destination is closer, then of course the price will be cheaper.

 Another factor that contributes to your total international moving costs is storage facilities.
 While it would be nice is timings fell exactly into place, this is rarely the reality of moving house.
 If you are flying out before or after your shipment date, then you may need to hire some storage space.
 Luckily, we have a page dedicated to storage moving to help you on your way!

 Estimated cost.
 Prices for storage units are based on the size you need to hire.
 A 100sq ft storage space for example (approximately equivalent to a two-bedroom house) will cost anything between $200 to $400 a month, with most companies applying a discount if you use them for longer periods of time.